 By the time it was obvious that Christine (my own dear friend, current house guest and fellow mother-of-four) and I had already long-since had our theories chewed up, spit out and handed to us on a fast food napkin, it was on.
 “Yes, we’ll share our perspectives, yes you can take notes, and about those parenting experts…”

 What an amazing bunch of women.
 Their energy, their humility, their depth of connection and their sense of humor were a true gift, and one I’m so pleased to be able to share with you.

 Never having conducted a proper interview before and preferring the cadence of casual conversation, I simply took notes as we chatted.
-Here’s what I gleaned over the course of the day, followed by a few words of wisdom from each mama to you, my readership of thoughtful parents (and current-day hippie equivalents).
+Here’s what I gleaned over the course of the day, followed by a few words of wisdom from each mama to you.

 On Nurturing Ourselves